AnalyzER: Quantitative analysis of plant ER architecture and dynamics

-- The length, width and morphology of the ER tubules;
+- The length, width, morphology and protein distribution along the ER tubules;

 - The size and shape of the polygonal regions enclosed by the network;